New Feature: How To Scale A Recipe With Ease

 How The Name Changes

-The name is automatically changed as we append the scaling factor to the end of the name, so doubling "Oatmeal Cookies" will give you "Oatmeal Cookies 2x" as the name for the new scaled recipe.
+The name is automatically changed as we append the scaling factor to the end of the name, so for a batch size scaling, doubling "Oatmeal Cookies" will give you "Oatmeal Cookies (copy) 2x" as the name for the new scaled recipe.
+And for a package size scaling, going from 4 oz to 8 oz will give you "Oatmeal Cookies (copy) 8 oz".

 Caveat: How Recipe Costing Is Scaled

-On the recipe costing side, the unit costs all stay the same for each ingredient, but we DO scale the packaging, labor, and overhead costs linearly.
+On the recipe costing side, if you scale by batch size, the unit costs all stay the same, but we DO scale the batch costs linearly.
 Labor and overhead costs probably don't exactly grow linearly in reality - you probably save some time and effort when doing a larger batch.
 So, be aware that if you did the costing for a recipe that you're scaling, you probably want to take a look at the new recipe costs after scaling the recipe.

 Other than that caveat, this feature should really help food manufacturers and chefs scale their recipes faster than ever.